What does GDPR mean for bloggers?

 That is because WordPress hold their data.
 When I update my site and add in my subscribe button that is where my responsibility ends.
 Think about it.
 Do you ever recall seeing a huge list of email, IP addresses and names of people subscribing to your blog?
 No. That is because you do not own this data.
 WordPress or Blogger or whoever you host your blog with own the data.
 Unless you go around with a pen and pad collecting email addresses and then manually keep them on a spreadsheet and email your blogs to everyone personally every time you write one – you are NOT the data controller.
 Big companies like WordPress, Google and Blogger will already have appointed their data controllers, be well aware of how GDPR will apply to them and be working hard on updating their privacy policies.

 Just because you put that box on your blog it does not mean that you own the data.
 You don’t.
 Data is valuable and companies are not that stupid.
+Comments are the same.
+Although you are given the email and IP of anyone who comments – this is information that is stored and kept secure by WordPress.

 Cookies, IP Addresses, Adverts etc